-Your surgeon will have you start these exercises after surgery and they'll be part of your postoperative home exercise program.
+Your surgeon will have you start these exercises after surgery, and they'll be part of your postoperative home exercise program.
 These will be reviewed with you by your occupational and/or physical therapist.
 Perform the exercises two to three times a day, 10-15 times each, gently and slowly.

 Hand

-Continued use of your hand is

-encouraged for functional activ

-encouraged for functional activities, grasping light objects and performing gentle squeezes to maintain strength in your affected arm.
+Continued use of your hand is encouraged for functional activities, grasping light objects and performing gentle squeezes to maintain strength in your affected arm.